skippy5439812/CoralReef/README.md

 Dirty Tweaks
 ==============

-A flexible, easy to use, all in one tweaks app for AOSP!
+A flexible, easy to use, all in one coralreef app for AOSP!

 ## License